Probing the three-body force in hadronic systems with specific charge parity: Acknowledgments

 \section{Acknowledgments}

-This work is partly supported by the National Key R\&D Program of China under Grant No. 2023YFA1606703 and the National Natural Science Foundation of China under Grant No. 12435007.
+This work is partly supported by the National Key R\&D Program of China under Grant No. 2023YFA1606703 and the National Natural Science Foundation of China under Grant No. W2543006 and No. 12435007.
 M.Z.L acknowledges support from the National Natural Science Foundation of China under Grant No.~12575086.
+Y.W.P acknowledges support from the National Natural Science Foundation of China under Grant No. 12547153 and the China Postdoctoral Science Foundation under Grant Number 2025M784262.